Inri692/app-store/README.md

 ## 📑 About the Project

 <h2 align="center">
-This website displays user data</h2>
+app-store is a useful website for online shopping.</h2>

 ## 🔮 Features

+- Home Page
-- Register/Login
+- Detail Page
-- Dashboard User
+- Cart Page

 ## 🛠️ Built With